-Become a Leader in Your Field
+13. Establish Yourself as a Leader in Your Field

 If you can establish yourself as a thought leader in your field, you’ll have an easier time pushing content off the front page of search results.
 Improve your education, get more certifications, learn about public speaking and begin studying thought leadership.